Actindo-AG/Documentation/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md

 #### Prerequisites

 - A fiscal year has been selected, see [Select the fiscal year](../Operation/01_SelectFiscalYear.md).
-- At least one customer or supplier is created, see [Create a customer/supplier](#create-a-customersupplier).
+- At least one customer or supplier has been created, see [Create a customer/supplier](#create-a-customersupplier).

 #### Procedure